ScaleChain/scalechain/data/docs/requirements/p2p-requirements.md

 but the getheaders service should respond with the blocks on the best blockchain.

 why? for fork detection.

-## (P1) Disconnect stalling nodes during IBD
-Wait a minimum of two more seconds for the stalling node to send the block.
-If the block still hasn’t arrived, Bitcoin Core will disconnect from the stalling node and attempt to connect to another node.

-Currently, we are doing nothing if the sync node which provides blocks or block headers is disconnected.
-We need to detect this case and continue downloading blocks and headers from another sync node.

 ## (P1) Add Getblocktemplate RPC
 Their mining software periodically polls bitcoind for new transactions